Nickel City Animal Hospital is excited to offer rehabilitation therapy for patients!

-Nickel City Animal Hospital will be providing rehabilitation therapy services for dogs and cats.
+Nickel City Animal Hospital provides rehabilitation therapy services for dogs and cats.
 Animal rehabilitation helps pets with post-operative mobility, orthopedic, arthritic conditions, neurological, geriatric or weight management issues.
 Rehab therapy can help pets stay as healthy and active as they can.
 Each pet undergoes an individualized one-on-one evaluation and a custom rehab program is designed for your pet.

 Common Conditions Treated with Rehabilitation include:

 - Osteoarthritis & Chronic Pain

 - Cruciate Injuries — Injury to the cranial cruciate ligament (CCL), also known as the anterior cruciate ligament (ACL) in humans.

 - Geriatric Issues — Weakness in the hindlimbs (hips and knees), difficulty walking, difficulty getting up or sitting down, difficulty walking up or down steps.